mahmoud/clastic/docs/tutorial.rst

 Working with JSON
 -----------------

-As our last modification,
-we're going to display the converted time in the same page as the form instead of moving to a second page.
+Our last task is to display the converted time in the same page as the form instead of moving to a second page.
 In order to achieve this,
 we're going to implement a basic JSON API endpoint